-Battlesnake is played on a rectangular board of variable size with up to 8 total snakes.
+Battlesnake is played on a rectangular board of variable size, with up to 8 total snakes.
 At the beginning of the game, there will be one piece of food for each snake doing battle.
-Subsequent food will show up according to a Super Secret Proprietary Algorithm* and will also be placed randomly on the board.
-No more than one piece of food will ever appear in a single turn so get it while the gettin’s good.
+Subsequent food will be placed randomly on the board according to a Super Secret Proprietary Algorithm*.
+In games with many snakes, multiple pieces of food may appear in a single turn.

-To eat a piece of food, your snake must move into the space that it’s in, this includes losing one health and fending off any other snakes that want to move into that space that turn.
-Consuming food costs no health, so a snake can eat when at 0 health and be rejuvenated in time to keep moving the next turn.
+To eat a piece of food, your snake must move into the space that contains the food, this includes losing one health and fending off any other snakes that want to move into that space that turn.
+Consuming food costs no health, so a snake can eat when at 0 health and be rejuvenated in time to keep moving on the next turn.

 * the algorithm is neither secret nor proprietary, but it is arguably super.
-See it for yourself at github.com/battlesnakeio/engine
+See it for yourself at github.com/battlesnakeofficial/engine

 Each snake starts out occupying a single space (turn 0) and will grow for the first two turns as it slithers into the arena.

 Battlesnake is more than a game of snakes and nutritious floating orbs, it’s also about people and how they program those snakes.
 So it’s useful to understand exactly what happens during each turn.